zhullyb/monyhar/monyhar/docs/vscode.md

 ```

 Note: these settings assume that the workspace folder (the root folder displayed
-in the Explorer tab) is Chromium's `src/` directory.
+in the Explorer tab) is Monyhar's `src/` directory.
 If this is not the case,
 replace any references to ${workspaceFolder} with the path to your `src/`.

 ### Tasks